Course of Luni River

-The river then flows in the southwest direction through the hills and plains of the Marwar region in Rajasthan.
-It finally ends up in the marshy land of Rann of Kutch
+Rising on the western slopes of the Aravalli Range near Ajmer, where it is known as the Sagarmati and travels for 530 km.
+The river then flows in the southwest direction through the hills and across the plains of the Marwar region in Rajasthan.
+It then enters a patch of desert before it finally disperses into the wastes of the north-eastern part of the marsh called the Rann of Kutch in Gujarat state.

 The Basin of Luni River is of 37,363 sq. km with the inclusion of several parts of the Ajmer region from Barmer to Jalore and then moving towards Jodhpur, Nagaur and Pali before its entry into the Sirohi district.
 Upon reaching Gujarat especially in the northern side of the state, Luni River touches Mithavirana and crosses through the areas like Jordiyali, Mavsari Vav and Radhanpur regions in Banaskantha area.

 Tributaries of Luni River

 The river and its tributaries flow through the western slopes of the Aravalli Range.
 The major tributaries of the Luni River are Sukri, Mithri, Bandi, Khari, Jowai, Guhiya and Sagi from the left bank, and the Jojari River from the right bank.
 Although this river has several tributaries in Rajasthan itself but the notable ones are in the adjacent state of Gujarat.

 There are several important developments that have been devoted by this river in the Rajasthan state in terms of using the rivers to its best extent for irrigation and power generation purposes.
 The construction of Jaswant Sagar in the year of 1892 was being considered a big leap in the regard of this river for making its best use.